 Types of cold wallets

-• Hardware wallets are a physical device that stores the user's cryptocurrency private keys securely offline.
+- Hardware wallets are a physical device that stores your cryptocurrency private keys securely offline.
 They offer enhanced security by keeping the keys away from internet-connected devices and potential online threats.
 Transactions are made by connecting the wallet to a computer or smartphone, often requiring physical confirmation on the device, adding an extra layer of security.

 Pros of using cold wallets